Browse Items (20 total)

 Both events drew good crowds, according to the reports in the Livingston County Daily Press.

-According to Wikipedia, "A womanless wedding is a traditional community "ritual of inversion" performance, popular in the United States in the early 19th century.
+According to Wikipedia, "womanless wedding is a traditional community "ritual of inversion" performance, popular in the United States in the early 19th century.
 In this comic ritual, the all male cast would act out all roles of a traditional wedding party – including those of bridesmaids, flower girls, and the mother of the bride – while dressed in gowns and dresses.
-The event often raised money for charities, civic organizations, and churches." -
+The event often raised money for charities, civic organizations, and churches."

 These photographs were taken at Fred G. Catrell's 90th Birthday Party, held at the First Presbyterian Church, 323 West Grand River Avenue, Howell, Michigan.